henriksson-lab/gecco-rs/README.md

 method for identifying putative novel Biosynthetic Gene Clusters (BGCs) in genomic and metagenomic data using Conditional Random Fields (CRFs).

+**crate is being updated with new battery of tests. don't use yet. don't trust text below**

 ## This is an LLM-mediated faithful (hopefully) translation, not the original code!

 Most users should probably first see if the existing original code works for them, unless they have reason otherwise.
 The original source